Contact sales

 Cellular devices do tend to consume more power, but offer more range and bandwidth via the networks.
 Additionally, Particle’s cellular devices offer several options for power management, including sleep modes.
 Learn more about how Particle makes low-power IoT possible.

-Device Concentration
+Device concentration

 LoRaWAN is a useful solution for when you need to have a high number of devices in a concentrated area.
 Each of the devices can connect to a single gateway and transmit data to the cloud.